syntatis/codex/README.md

 The following is a list of projects that are built on top of the **Codex**:

-- [howdy](https://github.com/syntatis/howdy) 🚧: A starter kit to develop a WordPress plugin with some common (modern) PHP practices.
+- [howdy](https://github.com/syntatis/howdy) 🧪: A starter kit to develop a WordPress plugin with some common (modern) PHP practices.

 ## Providers

 Providers are classes that provide services to the Codex application.
 They are registered with the application and can be accessed via the application's container.

-- [`codex-assets-provider`](https://github.com/syntatis/codex-assets-provider) 🚧: Provides a way to enqueue scripts and styles in WordPress.
+- [`codex-settings-provider`](https://github.com/syntatis/codex-settings-provider) 🧪: Codex service provider for WordPress Settings API

 ## Inspiration